-Construction of elements within the MPW South area outside of the Project works are subject to a separate approval and will be addressed in future updates to this management plan where applicable.
+Construction within the MPW South area that falls outside of the Project works are subject to separate approval(s) and will be addressed in future updates to this management plan where applicable.

 1.4.
 Construction Program and MPW

 The duration and stages of the construction of the Project are detailed in Section 1.3.
 The final construction program will depend on the market demand for warehouses to be constructed on the project site and will be confirmed prior to construction works starting.
 The Project construction will overlap with a range of other construction works being undertaken across MPW.